CHECK GOBA.COM FOR THE LATEST DETAILS AS THEY BECOME AVAILABLE

 VERSAILLES: Local coordinator Rodd Hale and his team are excited about GOBA’s third overnight stay in village history.
 The charming small town knows how to host a big party, such as the annual Poultry Days Festival and Versailles’ bicentennial celebration in 2019.
 Click here.

 TROY: The city has been a hugely popular GOBA stop in the past, and 2020 will be no exception.
-Mayor Mike Beamish had a little fun in reminding cyclists that, like nearby Dayton, his city has a strong connection to aviation history.
+Former Mayor Mike Beamish had a little fun in reminding cyclists that, like nearby Dayton, his city has a strong connection to aviation history.
 Click here.

 The Great Ohio Bicycle Adventure is organized by Columbus Outdoor Pursuits, an organization with a full range of non-competitive outdoor activities.